 Your credit score won't be impacted if the borrower makes all of the required repayments on time.
 However, if you have to pay for any of the borrower's payments or if the loan or mortgage defaults, this will be shown on your credit report.
 Your credit score will be impacted if you don't pay the debt.

-Being a guarantor itself typically doesn't show up on your credit record with credit reference agencies.
-However, there are other ways that being a guarantor might impact your report:
+Not necessarily.
+If you're a guarantor, it wouldn’t typically appear on your credit report generated by the credit reference agencies.
+However, there are other ways that being a guarantor might impact your credit rating:

 It's crucial to keep in mind that guarantor loans and agreements can differ from one lender to another.
 Before agreeing to anything, ask the lender to clear up any questions you may have, especially on how it may affect your credit record.